 As they scroll down the page, they need to see the same thing being asked of them over and over to understand that’s what they should do.
 If it’s not for them, it’s ok.

 Do not offer 5 other options.
-Offer 1-2 other, what we call “transitional” calls to action, which basically is an in between them doing nothing (what they would do naturally) and then what you really want them to do (schedule a design consultation) so the in-between or transitional call to action would be “see a case study from one of our clients who completed the design consultation with us” and link to that.
+Offer 1-2 other, what we call “transitional” calls to action, which basically is an in-between them doing nothing (what they would do naturally) and what you really want them to do (schedule a design consultation).
+So the in-between or transitional call to action would be “see a case study from one of our clients who completed the design consultation with us” and link to that.

 If people don’t know what you do, and how it can help them, they won’t ask for more information, let alone actually hire you for a project.